hirnidrin/moodle-repository_onedriveforbusiness/README.md

+## Status: deprecated!

+This plugin was written 2014.
+Early 2015, Microsoft started publishing their own official [**Moodle plugin suite for Office 365**](https://moodle.org/plugins/browse.php?list=set&id=72).
+I recommend you use (parts of) that suite.

 ## Synopsis

 This is a [**Moodle**](http://www.moodle.org) repository plugin to access Microsoft **OneDrive for Business** online storage, which is part of the Microsoft Office 365 Business / Enterprise / Education license plans.
 The plugin uses OAuth 2 to authenticate with MS Azure Active Directory, and the Office 365 REST API to get the files.